bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ### Disabling popover

-You can disable popover via the Boolean prop `disabled` (default is `false`) Setting it to `true` will disnable the popover.
+You can disable popover via the Boolean prop `disabled` (default is `false`) Setting it to `true` will disable the popover.
 If the popover is currently visible when disabled is set to `false`, the popover will close.

 ```html